Group HIPAA Training Programs

 Course Content for Employee Groups

-The HIPAA Journal’s HIPAA Training for Employees is suitable for group training because the content uses employee-facing examples rather than relying only on regulatory summaries.
+The HIPAA Journal’s HIPAA Training for Employees is suitable for group training because the content uses employee-facing examples rather than regulatory summaries.
 Staff receive instruction on common privacy and security failure points, including improper discussions of patient information, unauthorized access, mishandled disclosures, unsafe communication, poor device practices, and delayed incident reporting.
 The course also includes content on generative AI, social media, emergency situations, HIPAA officer functions, HIPAA terminology, and preventing HIPAA violations, which helps group learners connect federal requirements to current workplace conduct.
 HIPAA-covered Entities must provide HIPAA Security Awareness to all staff who have access to IT systems containing protected health information, including management staff who do not actually use, view, or modify medical records.
 The HIPAA Journal’s Cybersecurity Training for Employees is suitable for addressing 45 CFR § 164.308(a)(5) of the HIPAA Security Rule.